Beef Tallow Skincare 2026: Science-Backed Benefits vs. Viral Trend — Does It Actually Work?

 Acne-Prone and Oily Skin Types

-Tallow is comedogenic for many skin types — meaning it can clog pores and contribute to breakouts.
+Tallow is comedogenic for many skin types.
+It can clog pores and contribute to breakouts.
 The oleic acid content, while beneficial for very dry skin, is specifically problematic for acne-prone skin.
 Research shows it can increase transepidermal water loss in some skin types and potentially contribute to barrier disruption rather than fixing it.
-Dermatologists consistently flag this as the biggest risk: people with oily or acne-prone skin trying tallow because of TikTok hype, and then dealing with a wave of breakouts.

 People with Sensitive or Atopic Skin